anchoub/entra-docs/docs/identity/hybrid/connect/harden-update-ad-fs-pingfederate.md

 In October 2024, we released new versions (2.4.xx.0) of Microsoft Entra Connect Sync.
 These versions contain a back-end service change that hardens our services and readies Connect Sync for the [MSOnline PowerShell retirement](https://aka.ms/msonlineretirement) in April 2025. **All customers are required to upgrade** to the [minimum versions](#minimum-versions) by **April 30, 2025**.

-The deadline has been extended by three weeks from the earlier communicated date of April 7, 2025.
+The deadline has been extended by few weeks from the earlier communicated date of April 7, 2025.

 ## Expected impacts